Checklist for a Complete Application

 • Location(s) and date(s)

-• Detailed agenda of events (with start/end times for educational sessions, interactivity, breaks, etc.)
+• Detailed agenda of events (with start/end times for educational sessions, interactive learning activities, breaks, etc.)

 • Speaker, facilitator, moderator, etc. names (when applicable)